OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

   * Supported Office application: uncheck all options except Excel
 1. The yeoman generator will then create all the necessary files for your Excel task pane add-in.
 When it's done, the add-in can already be used.
 Run the following command to host the add-in locally: `gulp serve-static`
 1. Open a browser and make sure the add-in is working by going to <https://localhost:8443/app/home/home.html>.
+1. If the security certificate that comes with gulp has not already been trusted, it will need to be added as a trusted root certificate on your machine.
+See the [Mac instructions](https://github.com/OfficeDev/generator-office/blob/master/docs/trust-self-signed-cert.md) or [Windows instructions](https://technet.microsoft.com/en-us/library/cc754841.aspx#BKMK_addlocal) for adding a trusted root certificate.

 ## Exercise 2: Load the add-in in Excel Online